ceejbot/galls-law/webrebels.md

 # [fit] How Systems Really Work
 # [fit] and How They Fail

 ^ John Gall: a pediatrician, not a computer scientist.
 Interested in systems theory.
+This is the title of his big book.
+Systems operate in a constant state of failure.

 ---